Bali Travel Guide: Swings, Temples, and Beaches

 Bali wasn’t initially on my radar.
 But after spending time exploring rice terraces at sunrise, getting my phone nearly snatched by a monkey, and floating in a flower bath that cost less than my morning coffee back home, I get why people keep coming back.

-This Bali travel guide covers everything I wish I’d known before my trip, from the cultural experiences that actually deliver to the tourist traps worth skipping.
-Whether you’re planning your first visit in 2026 or returning to explore new corners of the island, I’ve organized this to help you see more without doing the most.
+This Bali travel guide covers everything I wish I’d known before my trip, from the cultural experiences that actually deliver, to the tourist traps.
+And if you are considering Bali over Thailand or trying to figure out which is better, read this guide.

 Key Takeaways